Medical Information and Medications

 Students in primary school cannot be administered pain relief medication at the request of their parents, unless:

-Paracetamol and Ibuprofen are offered in tablet form by the school only.
+The school only offers paracetamol and Ibuprofen in tablet form.
 If the student is too young or unable to swallow the tablet, parents must provide the preferred alternative and additional information may be required.
-(As this is dependent on the child's weight, the parent must advise either the dosage requirement or the weight of the student in writing).
+(As this is dependent on the child's weight, the parent must advise either the dosage requirement or the student's weight in writing.)

 Year 7 to Year 12